 The Group's external auditors are Pointon Young.
 The external auditors have unrestricted access to the Audit Committee Chairman.
 The Committee is satisfied that Pointon Young has adequate policies and safeguards in place to ensure that auditor objectivity and independence are maintained.
 The external auditors report to the Audit Committee annually on their independence from the Group.
 In accordance with professional standards, the partner responsible for the audit is changed every five years.
-The current auditors, Pointon Young were first appointed by the Group in 2022.
-Having assessed the performance objectivity and independence of the Auditors, the Committee will be recommending the reappointment of Pointon Young as auditors to the Group at the 2022 Annual General Meeting.
+The current auditors, Pointon Young were appointed by the Group for the financial year ending 31 December 2021.
+Having assessed the performance objectivity and independence of the Auditors, the Committee will be recommending the reappointment of Pointon Young as auditors to the Group at the 2024 Annual General Meeting.